Simpleshaikh1/Microverse-Capstone-Project1/README.md

 # 🙏 Acknowledgments

+- I would like to thank Microverse and the designer Cindy Shin in [Behance](https://www.behance.net/adagio07).
 - I would like to thank Microverse and my code reviewer for making me a better programmer